Compare any two graphics cards:

 Pixel Rate

-The GeForce RTX 2060 Super is a bit (about 6%) faster with regards to AA than the Radeon Vega Frontier Edition, and capable of handling higher resolutions more effectively. (explain)
+The GeForce RTX 2060 Super will be a little bit (more or less 6%) faster with regards to anti-aliasing than the Radeon Vega Frontier Edition, and will be capable of handling higher resolutions without slowing down too much. (explain)

 GeForce RTX 2060 Super 94080 Mpixels/sec